COVID-19: We're still operating as normal. Please CLICK HERE for more info on our current working arrangements

-Chris Eastland is a Legal Executive (FCILEX) who has nearly 30 years of experience in handling Civil Litigation, Employment Law and Landlord and Tenant matters.
-He also deals with a wide range of legal disputes.
+Chris Eastland is a Fellow of the Chartered Institute of Legal Executives (FCILEx) who has 30 years of experience in Dispute Resolution (civil litigation), and 23 years experience in Employment Law matters.
+He also deals with a wide range of legal disputes affecting businesses and individuals.

 Chris is adaptable and his strengths are that he is a very down to earth, easy to talk to lawyer.
 We know that many people are daunted at the prospect of talking with a lawyer, you do not need to be with Chris.
 Our clients regularly tell us that Chris immediately puts them at ease when he speaks with them and he takes a genuine interest in their legal challenges or disputes.
 If you ask Chris to help you, he will speak to you in a clear and easy to understand way (no legal jargon to worry or daunt you) and explain legal concepts in very ordinary terms.
 He also adopts an approach of being honest with clients and advises them as to the merits of their case (i.e. “as it is”).

 Chris also specialises in general litigation matters for both business and individuals where he advises on a wide variety of matters from breach of contract and debt claims to timeshare disputes and defective car claims.
 He is sensitive to his clients’ needs and expectations and fully understands that litigation can be a stressful time for clients as well as being potentially disruptive to their everyday lives.

 He also has extensive experience in resolving neighbour and boundary disputes particularly over right of ways, shared driveways and areas, restrictive covenants, easements as well as party wall cases under the Party Wall etc Act 1996.